 Having HIV is a big challenge and obstacle that any person can face.
 It is a terrible time in a person’s life.
 It affects a person’s body, as well as his or her mental and emotional states.
 HIV patients tend to be scared and worried because their lives are in danger.
 It is important for them to have friends or family to lean on during this trying time.

 There are HIV support groups and counseling available for any HIV patient who wants to cope with the difficulties of having the disease.
-Many government and non-government organizations such as the World Health Organization support these programs.
+Many governments and non-government organizations such as the World Health Organization support these programs.